International Travel Supplemental Grants

 Decisions concerning proposals will be announced as soon as possible after receipt of the proposal by the program administrator.
 Notification of award will be sent by e-mail to the requester, with copies to the appropriate college dean and department head.
 If bookkeepers need this information please add their email addresses to the application.

 Upon completion of travel, awardees should request reimbursement for total travel expenses through the use of a travel reimbursement voucher.
 The travel reimbursement should be charged to the faculty member’s departmental fund in accordance with university policy.
 Please note that an international travel approval form is required.
 For assistance, travelers should consult their departmental bookkeepers.
-To receive the award, a copy of the travel reimbursement voucher and the final report should be submitted to Alicia Houchins (firstname.lastname@example.org, MC 0244) in the Office of the Vice President for Research no later than 60 days from the activity (end-of-conference) date.
+To receive the award, a copy of the travel reimbursement voucher and the final report should be submitted to Alicia Houchins (firstname.lastname@example.org, MC 0244) in the Office of the Vice President for Research and Innovation no later than 60 days from the activity (end-of-conference) date.
 Report requirements are discussed in a separate section below.
 Awards will be made via a budget transfer to the traveler’s departmental overhead fund upon receipt and approval of the documentation.
 Please include the overhead fund number that should receive the award when the documents are submitted.
 Individual awards will revert to the central program if reimbursement requests are not made within the required timeline.
 Extensions will be awarded only under the most unusual circumstances.

 Restricted Use of the Award

 Grant awards are proposal-specific and may not be transferred to another activity or individual.
 This is a faculty development program; graduate students may not use monies awarded to their advisors.